 Posting on social media when the inspiration hits you is not an effective plan.
 Write down your business goals and the strategy that will help you reach them.
 Goals may include building a following in your city, driving people to your website or storefront, and creating a sense of community online.

-Your strategy should include your personas and targeted social media channels, as well as the topics you will focus on, how often you will post on each channel and how you will monitor and analyze your social media conversations.
+Your strategy should include your audience and targeted social media channels, as well as the topics you will focus on, how often you will post on each channel and how you will monitor and analyze your social media conversations.
 Consider using a free social media management tool such as Hootsuite or TweetDeck (just for Twitter), or try out a free trial of paid tools such as Buffer or Sprout Social.
 These will allow you to schedule your social media messages, which saves time and helps you stick to your strategy.

 Engage with your community

 Get involved with your community and let people know you’re involved.
 Cheer on and congratulate local high school teams, interact with local events and start conversations online with other businesses.
 Social media is not just about marketing and constantly promoting your products or services.
 That turns off people quickly.
 Focus only 20 percent on marketing, the other 80 percent on connecting.